Classic AT40 with Casey Kasem: July 4, 1970 through August 6, 1988

 In order to keep a similar pop sound, AT40 switched to an airplay-only chart, the Top 40 Radio Monitor, on November 30, 1991.
 However, this chart also included the nontraditional Top 40 music.
 Radio stations continued to drop AT40 and switch to Casey's Top 40 and Rick Dees Weekly Top 40.
 (Casey's Top 40 was hosted by Casey Kasem and used the Radio and Records Top 40 pop chart, which was an airplay chart.)
 After 1992, AT40 switched charts again, to the Top 40/Mainstream chart, also an airplay only chart.
 AT40 used this chart until the end of its run.

 Also during this time, AT40 also tried to become more "hip" sounding and changed its jingles and theme.
 In the last week of June 1992, Shadoe announced some changes would occur next week.
 On July 5, 1992, the show's 22nd Anniversary, AT40 began with its new theme.
 Here is a memo describing the change to radio station program directors.
 However, all of this was not enough.
 AT40 was no longer heard in the USA after the summer 1994 (view a Billboard article announcing the change), and ended its run on January 28, 1995 (another Billboard article announcing the end of AT40).

 A few specials aired during Shadoe's reign, including among others "The World Tour", "Book of Records 80s Edition", and "All-American Fourth of July Special".
-When Shadoe took vacations, guest hosts were either music stars such as Debbie Gibson or TV actors such as Jay Thomas.
+When Shadoe took vacations, guest hosts were either music stars such as Debbie Gibson or TV actors such as the late Jay Thomas.

 From July 4, 1970 to January 28, 1995, 5363 songs made